Great Migration (African American): Causes

 The Arthur family arrived at Chicago's Polk Street Depot on August 30, 1920, during the Great Migration.

 The primary factors for migration among southern African Americans were segregation, indentured servitude, convict leasing, an increase in the spread of racist ideology, widespread lynching (nearly 3,500 African Americans were lynched between 1882 and 1968), and lack of social and economic opportunities in the South.
+The Southern sharecropping system, agricultural issues such as cotton boll weevil infestations, flooding, the South's pervasive exclusion of African Americans from political power and representation, and oppressive Jim Crow laws also motivated African Americans to migrate northward.

-Some factors pulled migrants to the north, such as labor shortages in northern factories brought about by World War I, resulting in thousands of jobs in steel mills, railroads, meatpacking plants, and the automobile industry.
-The pull of jobs in the north was strengthened by the efforts of labor agents sent by northern businessmen to recruit southern workers.
-Northern companies offered special incentives to encourage Black workers to relocate, including free transportation and low-cost housing.
+Some factors pulled migrants to the North, such as labor shortages in Northern factories brought about by World War I, resulting in thousands of vacancies in steel mills, railroads, meatpacking plants, and the automobile industry.

-During World War I, there was a decline in European immigrants, which slowed the supply of workers for Northern factories.
 Around 1.2 million European immigrants arrived during 1914 while only 300,000 arrived the next year.
-The enlistment of workers into the military had also affected the labor supply.
-This created a wartime opportunity in the North for African Americans, as the Northern industry sought a new labor supply from the South.
+The enlistment of workers into the military also affected the labor supply.
+Labor agents were sent by Northern businesses to recruit Southern workers, and Northern companies offered special incentives to encourage Black workers to relocate, including free transportation and low-cost housing.
+Wages for Northern jobs could be more than twice those of Southern ones.

-There were many advantages for Northern jobs compared to Southern jobs including wages that could be double or more.
-The southern sharecropping system, an agricultural depression, the widespread infestation of the cotton boll weevil, and flooding also provided motivation for African Americans to move to Northern cities.
-The South's pervasive exclusion of African Americans from political power, their lack of representation, and a dearth of social opportunities - in a culture regulated by Jim Crow laws - also motivated African Americans to migrate Northward.